-+ I’m having issues with my blog.
++ I’m having issues with my blog/website.
 Do you offer tech support?

 Blog design packages all come with some support after installation.
 Either Lisa or I can typically help with basic troubleshooting issues, especially if it’s just a matter of showing you where certain things live and how they work on your site.

 + Am I allowed to keep the files you’ve designed for me for my own use?